What is the difference between pension and social security?

 The United States Social Security Administration offers a variety of benefits to Americans with disabilities, retired Americans, and surviving spouses and children of deceased persons.
 These benefits include health benefits for some Americans, unemployment insurance, temporary assistance in times of need, and monthly payments that are distributed to people such as retired seniors.
 These monthly payments lead many people to compare a pension to Social Security, but Social Security is actually a form of insurance, not a pension.
 Social Security benefits come from federal taxes paid by American workers, who are paid later in life based on how much they entered the system.

-See also What is a stock ledger? (with photo)
+See also What are compensation funds? (with photo)

 Social Security may cover medical expenses for seniors.